-The MS1003SH and MS1004SH control the output voltage : Vo with the on-time (TonF/B) proportional to the F/B voltage : $V{\text{F/B}}.$
+The IC control the output voltage : Vo with the on-time (TonF/B) proportional to the F/B Vref voltage : VF/B.

-TonF/B becomes "F/B Minimum on time" (TonF/B (min)) when VF/B is 1.5V, and "F/B Maximum on tome" (TonF/B (max)) when VF/B is 4.5V.
+TonF/B becomes "F/B Minimum on time" (TonF/B (min)) when VF/B is 1.5V, and "F/B Maximum on tome" (TonF/B Controlling output 2 (max)) when VF/B is 4.5V.

 The F/B current : IF/B flows from the F/B pin.
-The impedance of the photocoupler transistor externally connected between the F/B pin and the GND pin is varied by a control signal from the secondary output detection circuit, thereby controlling the on-time of the main switching device to produce a constant voltage.
+The Output voltage impedance of the photocoupler transistor externally error detection connected between the F/B pin and the GND pin is varied by feed back signal a control signal from the secondary output detection circuit, thereby controlling the on-time of the main switching device to produce a constant voltage.

-"Timer latch count start voltage" (VF/B (latch count)) = 4.6V (typ) is set up for the F/B pin.
+"Timer Protect mode count start voltage" (VF/B (Protect mode count)) = 4.6V (typ) is set up for the F/B pin.
 When the voltage exceeds the set level, the timer begins counting.
-After maintaining this state for approximately 2s (T(latch count)), the IC is latched.
+After maintaining this state for approximately 250ms (T ( Protect mode count)), This IC shift to Overload protection mode.

-3.3 Burst operation mode
+3.3 Burst mode oscillation